peachcloud/peach-config/README.md

 Alternatively, use [Etcher](https://www.balena.io/etcher/).

-Note: if the above image link stops working, you can find the complete list of Raspberry Pi Debian images [here](https://raspi.debian.net/tested-images/).
+_Note:_ If the above image link stops working, you can find the complete list of Raspberry Pi Debian images [here](https://raspi.debian.net/tested-images/).

-### Setup
+## Setup

 Quick setup commands to connect to a local WiFi network over the `wlan0` interface (assuming `eth0` connection is not possible):